Usage

 Appends numerical identifiers to bipartitions in place of support values.
 This is helpful for pointing to specific internodes in supplementary files or otherwise.

-phykit internode_labeler <file> [-o/--output <file>]
+phykit internode_labeler <tree> [-o/--output <file>]

 Options: